‘I just like making plays’: WSU’s Max Borghi is a perfect fit for the Cougars’ ‘Air Raid’ attack

 ”Obviously, people are going to ask that, but I think it’s just fine playing in the Air Raid,” said Borghi, who caught 89 passes in high school.
 “I think it showcases all of my abilities, not just running the ball, but catching the ball as well.
 And if I make it to the next level, I would be doing both of those things.
 So I thought why not show all of my abilities at the college level, and I am happy I am here.”

 Borghi, a quick and sturdy 5 feet 10 and 197 pounds, had all his skills on display as a freshman at WSU last season, rushing for 366 yards on 72 carries (5.1 yards a carry) and catching 53 passes for 374 yards while splitting time with James Williams.
-He also scored 12 touchdowns (eight rushing, four receiving).
+Borghi also scored 12 touchdowns (eight rushing, four receiving).

 With Williams leaving school, Borghi is the team’s most experienced running back and big things are expected.
 He was named to the Doak Walker Award (nation’s top running back) Watch List, and was preseason All-Pac-12 honorable mention.

 Borghi often gets compared to Christian McCaffrey, another star running back from Colorado of similar size with multiple skills.
-McCaffrey, is now with the NFL’s Carolina Panthers.
+McCaffrey is now with the NFL’s Carolina Panthers.

 “He was definitely someone I watched as his career unfolded in front of me,” Borghi said.